Virus death toll in China rises as US prepares evacuation

 President Xi Jinping has called the outbreak a grave situation and said the government was stepping up efforts to restrict travel and public gatherings while rushing medical staff and supplies to the city at the center of the crisis, Wuhan, which remains on lockdown with no flights, trains or buses in or out.

-The French Consulate also was considering an evacuation of its nationals from the city.
+The French Consulate also was considering the evacuation of its nationals from the city.
 It said it’s working on arranging a bus service to help French citizens leave Wuhan.

 French automaker PSA Group said it will evacuate its employees from Wuhan, quarantine them and then bring them to France.